ARGOeu/argo-accounting/website/docs/api/provider.md

 ```

 The context of the request can be a json object of type ‘query’ or ‘filter’.
-‘query’ defines a criterio in a specific field of the provider.
+‘query’ defines a criterion in a specific field of the provider.

-‘query’ can be syntaxed as a json object :
+‘query’ can be expressed as a json object :
 ```
 {
   "type":string,